 Paul, the oldest of seven children, was raised in a Roman Catholic home.
 Over the years he drifted from any belief in God.
 Because of the faithful witness of Christian friends who were involved in Campus Ambassadors, Paul committed his life to Christ during his senior year at college.

-While at the University of Colorado at Boulder he met Jo and they were married in 1980.
+While at the Colorado State University he met Jo and they were married in 1980.
 Paul & Jo have been married 40 plus years, have two children and three grandchildren.

 WAYS TO SUPPORT

-Paul and Jo by making a financial donation using your credit or debit card.
+Paul and Jo by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast

 Iconic American traditions include Thanksgiving dinner, jazz music and the Super Bowl.
 They meld with eclectic examples of multicultural heritage: numerous local Chinatowns, family-owned taquerias and even cowboy boots, which originated among the nomadic Huns of eastern Europe.

 The nation's landscape shows just as many contrasts — sandy beaches and rocky coastlines, open plains and vast deserts, rugged mountains and winding canyons, and abundant rivers and lakes.